cericha/battleship/ISMCTS_README.md

 - display: whether or not we show the board
 - times_to_run: how many times we run the simulated game
 - cores_to_use: how many cores to be used for parallel simulation
+- Current number of iterations is set to 100 in Battleship.py

 After the games run, there will be average metrics printed to console and 3 metric graphs created

 # Objective